-Process improvement at an organisational level is a multi-faceted problem, and involves a range of stakeholders.
-Taking into account many organisational process management aspects, we identified four key processes at Level 3 that have important bearings on efforts to establish and develop an organisational management infrastructure for process improvement.
+Public sector forms a major component of the construction industry.
+Construction organisations are increasingly challenged to improve performance.
+This has been further highlighted by the public sector efficiency reviews and such as Gerhon (1999), and Gershon (2004) as discussed in the previous section.
+SPICE research, especially the development of SPICE level 3, we recognised process improvement at an organisational level as a multi-faceted problem, involving a range of stakeholders.
+Taking into account many organisational management aspects, we identified four key processes at Level 3 that have important bearings on efforts to establish and develop an organisational management infrastructure for process improvement.
 The four key processes are: process definition, process training, process customisation, and process improvement resourcing.
 In addition, in order to achieve SPICE level 3 maturity level, we argued that these four key processes need to satisfy five process enablers: commitment, ability, activity, evaluation, and verification.